 EBS does not charge any maintenance or everyday transaction fees on this account.
-This means that you can make as many purchases or withdrawals as you like in Ireland without needing to worry about the buildup of fees you may be incurring.
+This means that you can make as many purchases or withdrawals as you like in Ireland without needing to worry about any build-up of fees you may be incurring.

-However, the MoneyManager account is not completely free as there are some charges and limits that do apply for certain situations.
-These include:
+However, the MoneyManager current account is not completely free.
+Some charges and limits apply for certain situations, including: